What is love, and how long does it really take to fall in love?

 - You want to tell them you love them

-However, the pain and stress slowly fade when you think about your last few exceptional dates.
+However, the pain and stress slowly fade after considering your last few exceptional dates.

 Now you can’t wait to see what other new things this relationship might open you up to.

 These things might feasibly occur after just a few dates… does that make it love?

 If you’re enjoying this article, you might also like these falling in love quotes that prove how incredible it is to find your special someone.

 What the science says about the time it actually takes

 He claims it is a different personality trait for everyone.

 In a study published in the journal Personality and Individual Differences, they noted that people with a higher degree of emophilia have more relationships or marriages (and divorces) than those who report falling in love slower.

 However, you can’t really discern what other factors affected those relationships’ success (or failure).